 For me personally, the idea behind this machine (to bring Barista espresso making within reach of the mere mortal by designing a machine which ensures that an untrained average person can’t make a terrible coffee with this espresso machine, but that they have more of a part to play than just pressing a button) is genius, and in my humble opinion having spent a few days with this machine in my kitchen, Sage have done an incredible job with it!

 What I love about The Oracle, is that I feel like I have at least a part to play in the process, and this I think is what I’d miss if I were to go from this machine to a bean to cup machine such as the De’Longhi ESAM or ETAM, or one of the Jura machines.

 I like feeling like a Barista as I insert the portafilter under the grinder, and then put it into the group head.
-I like the way the espresso is being made the way an espresso is supposed to be made, even though of course I’m being given a helping hand by the tiny Barista who lives inside the machine, so for me personally I’m not sure that I would enjoy using a fully automatic machine as much.
-On the other hand, looking at the Sage Barista Express and other manual espresso machines, there is not only more skill involved, but more time, effort and faffing.
-Just the grinding dosing and tamping looks likely to take me longer than the entire process of making espresso with the oracle.
-I might be impressed with myself the first time I manage to do this myself and not make a balls up of it, but I think after a while the novelty would wear thin, and I’d be saving up for The Oracle!
+I like the way the espresso is being made the way an espresso is supposed to be made, even though of course I’m being given a helping hand by the tiny Barista who lives inside the machine, so for me personally, I’m not sure that I would enjoy using a fully automatic machine as much.

 So these are my thoughts so far, and I’ll continue to edit this post until the inevitable happens and the machine is collected; hopefully in the meantime I’ll manage to create latte art that resembles at least something.

 I still have it! 🙂 They’re collecting next week, boo!!
-In the meantime though I’ll continue to use, and to blog about, The Oracle, the amazing espresso machine from Sage by Heston Blumenthal.
+In the meantime, I’ll continue to use, and to blog about, The Oracle, the amazing espresso machine from Sage by Heston Blumenthal.